ranyabe/real-estate-sales-optimization/README.md

-# Create a README.md file with placeholder for screenshot
-readme_content = """
 # 🏗️ Real Estate Sales Optimization using Operations Research (OR) & Python

 This project demonstrates how mathematical optimization (Operations Research) can improve real estate development decisions by optimizing the timing of unit sales to: